-(5) No 9-1-1 emergency reporting system shall use on-premises equipment designed to offer a 9-1-1 caller a choice of options for determining the disposition of their 9-1-1 call without the assistance of a 9-1-1 call taker.
+(5) No E9-1-1 emergency reporting system shall use on-premises equipment designed to offer a 9-1-1 caller a choice of options for determining the disposition of their 9-1-1 call without the assistance of a 9-1-1 call taker.
 Devices specifically prohibited are known generically as "Automated Call Attendant" or "Voice Mail".
+The use of unintended/overload cell call screening systems may be utilized with prior approval from the Division.

 (6) Allowable devices are limited to pre-recorded messages informing the 9-1-1 caller that all call taking positions are currently busy and to remain on the line.
 These "queue" devices shall be capable of sequencing calls in a manner that forces the oldest call in the queue to be answered first by the next available call taker.
 (7) All telecommunicators, as defined in OAR 104-060-0010, should not rely solely on the automatic display of ATNI information to determine the location of the call unless no other information is available.